rromodev/cotest/README.md

 # ComparaOnline Test Requirements Specification

 Hi, welcome to the Software Engineer CO Test.
+In this test we expect to see your approach to refactor a legacy code into a testeable, object oriented solution.

 The code updates the price of products of our business unit, Car Insurance, based on rules explained bellow.